Today’s customers have more options and are more informed about their purchases than ever.

 All this shows your audience that you value their input and that you’re listening.
 This reduces customer churn, improves customer relationships, and makes for more successful companies overall.

 Inner loop feedback refers to immediate reactive feedback and resolution.
-It typically involves the resolution of customer problems that are brought to your attention by the customer, likely through customer support.
+It typically involves resolving customer problems brought to your attention, likely through customer support.

-For example, a customer might reach out to your customer service hotline to report a faulty product.
+For example, a customer might call your customer service hotline to report a faulty product.

-Your agent understands the issue and takes steps to resolve it without needing to consult any higher-ups.
+Your agent understands the issue and is taking steps to resolve it without consulting any higher-ups.
 They have the authority to arrange for a repair or replacement.

 Conversely, outer loop feedback refers to broader systems of resolution that require action plans, interdepartmental consultation, policy updates, or other structural changes and are thus less immediately resolved.
 Here, you’re often finding solutions to repetitive issues by developing totally new initiatives.

-Your agent is unable to resolve this without the involvement of your tech and e-commerce teams.
+Your agent cannot resolve this without involving your tech and e-commerce teams.
 It might require data experts who can use Apache Hive documentation to make data-driven decisions and resolve issues at their core.

 Agents can’t resolve issues immediately, but contact the necessary members of your team to make long-term improvements for your customers.